ARM-software/rme-sysarch-acs/README.md

 1. Create an image file which contains the 'Rme.efi' file.
 For Example:
   - mkfs.vfat -C -n HD0 hda.img 2097152
-  - sudo mount -o rw,loop=/dev/loop0,uid=`whoami`,gid=`whoami` hda.img /mnt/rme.
-If loop0 is busy, specify the loop that is free
+  - sudo mount hda.img /mnt/rme
   - cp  "<path to application>/Rme.efi" /mnt/rme/
   - sudo umount /mnt/rme
 2. Load the image file to the secondary storage using a backdoor.
 The steps followed to load the image file are Emulation environment specific and beyond the scope of this document.